rprabhakar789/Todo-CLI/README.md

 # Global Digital Corps - Software Engineering Test Problem | Priority list

-Thanks for applying to the Global Digital Corps!

 In this step we want to see how you implement a command-line (CLI) program that lets you manage your tasks.